Who will Brad Gushue pick to replace EJ Harnden? | TSN

 Gushue told The Canadian Press that the decision to part ways was "amicable and the best decision for both sides."

-Despite the high rate of player moment over recent years, Thursday's announcement caught many of guard with Team Gushue considered by many as the top men's curling team in Canada after winning three straight Montana's Briers and six since 2017.
+Despite the high rate of player movement over recent years, Thursday's announcement caught many off guard with Team Gushue considered by many as the top men's curling team in Canada after winning three straight Montana's Briers and six since 2017.

 Ranked second in the world behind Scotland's Team Bruce Mouat, Team Gushue will represent Canada at the Brier in March for the third consecutive season and has already booked a spot to the 2025 Canadian Curling Trials.